- This event has passed.

 RCAP Implementation Workshop – Readying SEFL Communities for Resiliency Funding: Leveraging Existing Data and Best Practices for Vulnerability Assessments

 August 18 @ 9:00 am - 1:00 pm

 Following the passage of several sea level rise and flooding resilience bills during the 2021 legislative session establishing the Florida Resilient Grant Program to fund resilience planning, this workshop aims to help prepare local governments in Southeast Florida to assess vulnerability and ensure alignment with state requirements.
 Vulnerability assessments are foundational to identifying the people, places, and infrastructure most vulnerable to climate change, and are the first step to adaptation responses that strategically direct resources and funding.
-This workshop will both provide a comprehensive overview of best practices for conducting vulnerability assessments, as well as value-add to those who have already undertaken this exercise by ensuring alignment with new state requirements, and integration of socioeconomic information that is central to a robust analysis.
+This workshop provided a comprehensive overview of best practices for conducting vulnerability assessments, as well as value-add to those who have already undertaken this exercise by ensuring alignment with new state requirements, and integration of socioeconomic information that is central to a robust analysis.

-Objectives for this Workshop include understanding of:
+Objectives for this Workshop included understanding of:

 - Opportunities for state and federal funding to support local government resilience planning and key criteria/requirements

 - Necessary alignment with State guidance in order to position for project-related funding

 - Basic components and key concepts of vulnerability assessments

 - Landscape of federal, regional, and local open data resources, tools, and resources to support community assessment of vulnerability

 - Best practices for putting people at the center of vulnerability assessments and integration of socioeconomic information